Aurora Prize for Awakening Humanity

-The US $1,000,000 Aurora Prize for Awakening Humanity is a global humanitarian award recognizing individuals for humanitarian work.
+The US $1,000,000 Aurora Prize for Awakening Humanity is an annual global humanitarian award recognizing individuals for humanitarian work.
 It is awarded on behalf of the survivors of the Armenian genocide.

 The Aurora Prize ceremonies have taken place since April 24, 2016.

 History

 The Aurora Humanitarian Initiative was founded by Noubar Afeyan, Vartan Gregorian (1934-2021), and Ruben Vardanyan.
-In 2024, Dr. Eric Esrailian joined the Aurora Humanitarian Initiative as its Co-Founder to further Aurora’s efforts to shine a spotlight on the work of local humanitarians, amplifying their impact on the global stage.
+In the years that followed, Dr. Eric Esrailian and Lord Ara Darzi joined as Co-Founders, bringing transformative leadership to help guide the Initiative in its next decade of global impact.
+Together, they are committed to strengthening and expanding the Aurora humanitarian network.

 The Aurora Prize for Awakening Humanity is one of the projects of the Aurora Humanitarian Initiative.
 It was officially announced at 100 LIVES launch event in New York on March 10, 2015.
 The creation of the Aurora Prize was inspired by many stories of the rescue of Armenians during the Armenian genocide.

 The prize is named after Aurora Mardiganian, a survivor of the Armenian genocide and the author of the book Ravished Armenia.

 The Aurora Humanitarian Index is an international opinion poll that measures attitudes about humanitarian issues and the impact of humanitarian intervention.

 The inaugural 2016 Aurora Dialogues were held on April 23, 2016, in Matenadaran, Yerevan.
 Participants included Hina Jilani, Shirin Ebadi and Gareth Evans.
 2017 Aurora Dialogues took place on May 27–28 in Armenia and on December 4–5 in Berlin, Germany.
 In 2018, Aurora Dialogues were held in New York (in March and September), Moscow, Yerevan and Berlin.
 2019 Aurora Dialogues took place in Armenia on October 17–21, 2019, during the inaugural Aurora Forum.
 Due to the outbreak of COVID-19, the Aurora Dialogues were online in 2020.
 Some of the Aurora Dialogues events were online in 2021.
 The 2021 Aurora Dialogues event titled “Health Security: Humanitarian Impacts of the Covid-19 Pandemic” was held at the Ca' Zenobio degli Armeni in Venice.